LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 char* second = some_string + 1;
 ```

+This is for more clarity.
+It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.
+You would need to do `int* x, *y, *z` instead to make them all pointers.

+NASA makes a notable exception for for loops since they are technically 3 statements together.
+For loops are fine to keep in a single line.
+This then raises the question of what about boolean expressions in ifs and whiles?
+I think the preferance is to maintain one line if possible since it is technically one large
+boolean statement.
+Although, sometimes the expressions can get a little long, so splitting into multiple lines can aid readability.
 Honest to god if the conditional statement in an if statment is spread over 5 lines please
 reconsider your logic.
 Same for if a function accepts too many parameters.
 NASA places a maximum of 6.
+I believe the max is 6 since the 7th and beyond are placed on the stack instead of a register.

 If you have troubles with trying to condense functions, TigerBettle suggests to keep your branching,
 but the contents of the branch can be added into its own method.
 Also look for any repitition.